https://invisible-island.net/ncurses/man/

 RETURN VALUE

-o if it is not possible to add a complete character in the window.
+o it is not possible to add a complete character at the cursor

 NOTES

-Note that add_wch, mvadd_wch, mvwadd_wch, and echo_wchar may be macros.
+add_wch, mvadd_wch, mvwadd_wch, and echo_wchar may be implemented as

 PORTABILITY

-These functions are described in the XSI Curses standard, Issue 4.
-The
+These functions are described in X/Open Curses, Issue 4.
+It specifies

-defaults specified for line-drawing characters apply in the POSIX
+The defaults specified for forms-drawing characters apply in the POSIX

-X/Open Curses makes it clear that the WACS_ symbols should be defined
+locale.
+X/Open Curses makes it clear that the WACS_ symbols should be

-as a pointer to cchar_t data, e.g., in the discussion of border_set.
-A
+defined as a pointer to cchar_t data, e.g., in the discussion of

 o NetBSD curses defines the symbols as a wchar_t within a cchar_t.